Great American Family: Content standards

-Bure's remarks were believed to be an allusion to the increasing use of progressive themes—such as recognition of LGBT relationships—in Hallmark Channel productions, leading to criticism from members and supporters of the LGBT community.
+Bure's remarks faced criticism from members and supporters of the LGBT community, as they were believed to be an allusion to the increasing use of progressive themes—such as recognition of LGBT relationships—in Hallmark Channel productions.
 In response to the criticism, Bure stated that people of various "identities" worked on Great American Media programming, and that "all of you who know me, know beyond question that I have great love and affection for all people."
 In December 2022, actor Neal Bledsoe announced via social media that he would end his relationship with GAC Media, stating that "the thought that my work could be used to deliberately discriminate against anyone horrifies and infuriates me", and that "I could never forgive myself for continuing my relationship with a network that actively chooses to exclude the LGBTQIA+ community".
+In October 2023, Abbott distanced himself from Bure's statements, stating that they were not on behalf of Great American Media.

 Carriage

-On November 5, 2010, AT&T U-verse dropped Great American Country, and then-sister networks Food Network, Cooking Channel, HGTV, and DIY Network, due to a carriage dispute over an increase in retransmission fees.
+On November 5, 2010, AT&T U-verse dropped all Scripps Networks, including GAC, due to a carriage dispute over an increase in retransmission fees.
 Two days later the dispute was resolved.

 In October 2021, GAC Media reached an agreement with over-the-top service Frndly TV.

 In November 2021, Philo and GAC Media reached a deal to add GAC Living and GAC Family to the service beginning in early December 2021.

+In March 2025, FCC chairman Brendan Carr sent a letter to YouTube TV parent company Google requesting comment on its non-carriage of Great American Family, accusing the company of "deliberately [marginalizing] faith-based and family-friendly content".
+YouTube responded to the complaint, stating that the company "welcome[s] the opportunity to brief the FCC on YouTube TV's subscription service and the strategic business decisions we make based on factors like user demand, operational cost and financial terms, and to reiterate that we do not have any policies that prohibit religious content".

+As of July 2025, GAC is available to watch on Truth Social’s streaming service Truth +.